Home > Events > Paris Plage

 Water quality under close surveillance

 Water in Canal de l'Ourcq has been under close surveillance for several years and now presents a good bacteriological quality to allow for swimming.
 The quality control survey station in Pantin gives regular information about the quality of the water and Canal de l’Ourcq.
-The water is tested daily, if the quality of he water is deemed insufficient people won't be able to swim in it.
+The water quality control is maintained and if it is disturbed, people will be prohibited from swimming.

 A high demand for bathing areas in the city